Understanding the Social Exchange Theory is crucial to life success, power, as well as to general life happiness and satisfaction.

 PRO Tip: never tell people “I know my value”

-Because it makes you come across like you’re an entitled status inflater.
+It makes you come across like you’re an entitled status inflater.

 This is what it actually says: